 - when a person has bothersome side effects from stimulants;

 - when a stimulant was not effective;

 - or in combination with a stimulant to increase effectiveness.

-- Although not approved specifically for the treatment of ADHD, some antidepressants are sometimes used alone or in combination with a stimulant to treat ADHD.
+- Although not approved specifically for treating ADHD, some antidepressants are sometimes used alone or combined with a stimulant to treat ADHD.

 - Antidepressants may help all of the symptoms of ADHD and can be prescribed if a patient has bothersome side effects from stimulants.